 Roasting veggies is one of my absolute favorite ways to eat vegetables.
 The crispiness and depth of flavor roasting adds makes just about anything so savory and addicting.
-This Buddha Bowl has roasted sweet potato, roasted broccoli, and crispy roasted chick peas.
+This rice bowl has diced roasted sweet potato, chopped roasted broccoli, and crispy roasted chick peas.
 So much flavor.
 Then, to really take this over the top it’s drizzled with an Almond Butter Tahini recipe I found.
 Guys, this tahini is literally the best thing I’ve eaten in a long time.
 I was just dipping tortilla chips in it as I waiting for the veggies to finish roasting.

-I haven’t mentioned yet the best part about the sweet potatoes….they’re seasoned with curry.
-If you’ve never eaten curry before I really urge you to try it on these sweet potatoes.
+The best part about the roasted sweet potatoes?
+They’re seasoned with curry.
+If you’ve never eaten curry seasoning before I really urge you to try it on these sweet potatoes.
 The flavor is similar to cinnamon and cumin mixed together, it’s not spicy at all.
 More like a really warm spiced flavor.
 It’s incredible when it’s paired with the almond butter tahini sauce.

 For the Bowls

--2 medium sweet potatoes, diced into medium sized chunks (slightly larger than the size of homefries)
+-2 medium sweet potatoes, diced into medium sized chunks (about the the size of homefries)